-Admiral Isoroku Yamamoto, commander-in-chief of the Combined Fleet, was killed on 18 April 1943, and on the following day Admiral Mineichi Koga was appointed to succeed Yamamoto.
-Like his predecessor, Koga wished the Imperial Japanese navy to engage the US Navy in a single decisive battle at a time early in 1944.
+Admiral Isoroku Yamamoto, commander-in-chief of the Combined Fleet, had been killed on 18 April 1943 in the US 'Vengeance' air operation, and on the following day Admiral Mineichi Koga had been appointed to succeed him.
+Like his predecessor, Koga wished to maintain the Imperial Japanese navy’s long-held desire to engage and defeat the US Navy’s major Pacific strength in a battleship-dominated 'decisive battle' at a time early in 1944.

-From the very start of the Pacific War on 7 December 1941, the Japanese war plan had been to discourage the USA by inflicting losses on the latter’s military forces so severe that the US public would become war weary and the American government would be convinced to sue for peace on the basis of allowing Japan to keep its conquests in east and South-East Asia.
-Though at a numerical disadvantage from the outset, and an industrial disparity which could only exacerbate that disadvantage the longer the war lasted, the Japanese high command believed the Imperial Japanese navy could engage the US Navy in a single but decisive engagement, known as the 'Kantai Kessen', in which the Japanese surface fleet would defeat the US Pacific Fleet in a totally decisive manner.
+From the very start of the Pacific War on 7 December 1941, the Japanese war plan had been to discourage and dishearten the USA by inflicting on the latter’s military forces losses so severe that the US public would become war weary and the US government would become convinced of the need to sue for peace on the basis of a status quo allowing Japan to keep the conquests it had achieved in east and south-east Asia.
+Though at a numerical disadvantage from the outset, and hampered by an industrial disparity which could only exacerbate that disadvantage the longer the war lasted, the Japanese high command believed the Imperial Japanese navy could engage the US Navy in a single but decisive engagement, known as the 'Kantai Kessen', in which the Japanese surface fleet would defeat the US Pacific Fleet in a totally decisive manner.
 However, the ability to fight and win such a battle was steadily slipping away from the Japanese.
-Imperial Japanese navy aircrew losses in the earlier Coral Sea and Midway carrier battles, together with those of the lengthy Solomon islands campaign of 1942/43, had greatly weakened the Imperial Japanese navy’s carrierborne air power capability.
+Imperial Japanese navy aircrew losses in the earlier attle of the Coral Sea' carrier engagement (resulting from 'Mo' and 'Re') and in the Battle of Midway' carrier engagement (resulting from 'Mi'), together with those of the lengthy Solomon islands campaign of 1942/43, had greatly weakened the Imperial Japanese navy’s carrierborne air power capability.

 As the Solomon islands campaign was fought largely, in matériel terms, by the Imperial Japanese navy, the service’s losses in that campaign drastically reduced the number of skilled carrier pilots available to man the carrierborne air groups.
-On the other side of the coin, however, the losses suffered in the Solomon islands campaign by the US Navy could be readily absorbed, replaced and made good if not actually enlarged, but not by the Japanese.
-Thus it took the Japanese nearly a year to rebuild their carrierborne air groups after the end of the end of the Solomon islands campaign.
+On the other side of the coin, however, the losses suffered in the Solomon islands campaign by the US Navy could readily be absorbed, replaced and made good if not actually enlarged in a manner impossible for the Japanese.
+Thus it took the Japanese nearly a year to rebuild their carrierborne air groups, and then to only a mediocre quality, after the end of the end of the Solomon islands campaign.

-The initial Japanese plan was to engage the US Pacific Fleet at a time early in 1944, whenever the Americans launched their next offensive, but the much-desired and much-anticipated decisive battle had then to be delayed on several occasions.
+The Imperial Japanese navy’s initial plan at this time was to seek and secure a massive engagement with the US Pacific Fleet early in 1944, more specifically whenever the Americans launched their next offensive, but the much-desired and much-anticipated 'decisive battle' had then to be delayed on several occasions.
 US matériel production capacity, aircrew training and technological advances meanwhile rendered any Japanese victory increasingly difficult to achieve.
 By the end of 1942, the Allied navies had overcome most of the technological advantages which Japan’s ships and warplanes had held at the start of the war.
-Furthermore, by mid-1943 mass production of ships and improved aircraft began to tip the balance of forces in the favour of the Allies, and this tendency was complemented by the adaptation of the Allies' training practices to meet ew developments.
+Furthermore, by the middle of 1943 mass production of ships and improved aircraft began to tip the balance of forces in the favour of the Allies, and this tendency was complemented by the adaptation of the Allies' training practices to meet new developments.
 The US revised fleet operations, with parallel developments in both the ships' combat information centres and in doctrine, training, and practices to get the most out of the new communications and sensor technologies.

 The Japanese possessed a number of advantages which, they hoped, would turn the forthcoming battle in their favour.
 Though outnumbered in ships and carrierborne aircraft, they planned to supplement the latter with land-based aircraft.
 In addition, the Japanese aircraft had superior range, which could allow them to engage the US carriers beyond the attack range of US warplanes.
-Moreover, with island bases available in the area, the Japanese hoped to launch at distance so that their aircraft could attack the US fleet and then land on island airfields to refuel and rearm.
-They then could shuttle back toward their parent carriers and attack the US ships once again in he course of these return flights.
-Thus the US ships would be in the position of having to take punishment from the air without being able to deliver it.
+Moreover, with island bases available in the area, the Japanese hoped to launch their attack forces at distance so that their aircraft could attack the US fleet and then land on island airfields to refuel and rearm.
+They then could shuttle back toward their parent carriers and attack the US ships once again in the course of these return flights.
+Thus the US ships would be in the position of having to take punishment from the air without being able to deliver it any realistic counter blow.
 Lastly, the area was dominated by the easterly trade winds.
-The naval aircraft of the era needed a head wind blowing across the flight deck for take-off, and the easterly trade winds that predominated in the central part of the Pacific meant that aircraft carriers would necessarily have to be steaming to the east to launch and recover aircraft.
+The naval aircraft of the era needed a headwind blowing across the flightdeck for take-off, and the easterly trade winds which predominated in the central part of the Pacific meant that aircraft carriers had necessarily to steam to the east in order to launch and recover aircraft.
 This meant that a fleet located to the west of the Mariana islands group would be in position to initiate and break off the battle, placing the initiative in the hands of the Japanese.

 On 31 March 1944 Koga was killed when the aeroplane in which he was a passenger flew into a typhoon and crashed.
 The new commander-in-chief of the Combined Fleet was Admiral Soemu Toyoda, who continued the current work, finalising the Japanese plan as 'A'.
 This was adopted early in June 1944, then within weeks quickly put into place to engage the US fleet now detected heading for Saipan at the start of 'Forager'.

-As it became clearer that the Mariana islands group was the probable US target, the Japanese navy took the dangerous step of authorising the use of unrefined Borneo oil as bunker fuel.
-This was a measure of desperation as Borneo oil is of a quality high enough to burn directly in ships’ boilers, but contains sufficient sulphur to render boiler tubing brittle, and also possesses enough in the way of volatile elements to be dangerously flammable.
+As it became clearer that the Mariana islands group was the probable US target, threatening a complete interdiction of deliveries of refined furnace oil from the 'Southern Resources Area' to the Japanese home islands, the Imperial Japanese navy took the dangerous step of authorising the use of unrefined Borneo oil as bunker fuel.
+This was a measure of desperation as while Borneo oil is of a quality high enough to burn directly in ships' furnaces, it contains sulphur in quantities sufficient to render boiler tubing brittle, and also possesses enough in the way of volatile elements to be dangerously flammable.
 The use of unrefined Borneo oil reduced the need for tankers, however, and made it possible for the fleet to operate at a considerably greater distance from its more standard sources of fuel, thereby bringing the Mariana islands group within range for a fleet action.

-Even so, the Japanese continued to hope that the US forces would strike farther to the south, and this was reflected in their aircraft dispositions: by a time early in June, the Japanese had four aircraft on Chichi Jima, 35 on Saipan, 67 on Tinian, 70 on Guam, 67 on Truk, 40 on Yap, 134 in the Palau islands group, 25 at Davao on Mindanao island, 40 in Cebu in the Visayan islands group, 42 on Halmahera, and 16 in the western part of New Guinea.
-Additional aircraft were available in the home islands and the other islands of the Japanese-occupied Netherlands East Indies to be staged into the operational area once ‘A’ had been activated, for a total of about 500 land-based aircraft available for the decisive battle.
+Even so, the Japanese continued to hope that the US forces would strike farther to the south, and this was reflected in their aircraft dispositions: by a time early in June, the Japanese had four aircraft on Chichi Jima, 35 on Saipan, 67 on Tinian, 70 on Guam, 67 on Truk, 40 on Yap, 134 in the Palau islands group, 25 at Davao on Mindanao island in the southern part of the Philippine islands group, 40 in Cebu in the Visayan islands group of the central part of the Philippines, 42 on Halmahera, and 16 in the western part of New Guinea.
+Additional aircraft were available in the home islands and the other islands of the Japanese-occupied Netherlands East Indies to be staged into the operational area once 'A' had been activated, for a total of about 500 land-based aircraft potentially available for the 'decisive' battle.

 Part of the Japanese overall plan called for the deployment of a large number of submarines across all of the possible US approaches to the Mariana islands group.
 This effort was almost entirely unsuccessful, as a result largely of of the efforts of Allied code-breakers, and no fewer than 14 of the submarines were lost and not one Japanese submarine was in position to influence the subsequent fleet action.